Does your thumb ache when gripping objects or scrolling on your phone?

 Where Is The Opponens Pollicis Muscle?

-The opponens pollicis lies deep beneath the surface muscles at the base of your thumb.
-You can feel it in action when you bring your thumb across your palm to touch your little finger.
+The opponens pollicis lies deep beneath other muscles at the base of your thumb.
 It connects a small wrist bone, the trapezium, to the first metacarpal, the long bone at the base of your thumb.
+You can feel it move when you bring your thumb across your palm to touch your little finger.

 The primary job of the opponens pollicis is thumb opposition, which is moving your thumb across your palm to touch your fingers.

-It also assists with thumb flexion, bending the thumb toward the palm, and a small amount of rotation that helps align the pad of the thumb with your fingertips.
-Without these muscle actions, simple tasks like buttoning your shirt or picking up a coin become significantly more difficult.
+It also assists with thumb flexion, bending the thumb toward the palm, and a small amount of rotation that helps align the thumb with your fingertips.
+Simple tasks like buttoning your shirt or picking up a coin become significantly more difficult without these muscle actions.

-Everyday tasks that rely on this muscle include:
+Every day tasks that rely on the muscle:

 -